LukaUte2019/Instantgram-app/README.md

 <b>Fastgram Reels </b>

 Fastgram Reels is here!
-You can watch reels from people who made them in the app (Seperate app) (It’s included in the “Download App” Button. )
+You can watch reels from people who made them in the app (Seperate app) (It’s included in the repository).

  <b>Built for security</b>